Week 19, 20 and 21

 To prepare for the Valentine’s Day party, most students have started their quilling projects to create their own unique cards to share with their friends.
 While the goal of quilling is to teach our elementary students a skill they can use to create things down the road, an underlying importance is the development of concentration and the small muscles in the hand to improve handwriting.

 Computer skills are being learned by all.
+There are many applications and systems that specialize in different areas.
+For example, Close Look software specialize in daycare applications and childcare management software, which are large programs used to manage and run childcare centers around the world, including managing children, attendance and day care teachers.
 Many students have used computers at home or school, surfing the web or playing games.
 Most students have not used all of the features in word documents or been responsible for navigating the computer in relation to files and memory sticks.
 The Elementary students are going to be experts by the end of this year with all of the hard work they are doing!

 This week, the students broke into two teams and had to write instructions on how to make and eat a peanut butter sandwich.
 Miss Beth and Sarah followed the directions to a “T” and did not have the sandwiches they dreamed of.
 However, this activity allowed the students to practice and develop a more keen sense of detail for writing their science proposals!